COP16: Peace with Nature launches 21 October

 What is the problem?

-The WWF recently reported that only 10% of countries have submitted their updated plans and another 33% have only updated their national targets.
+The World Wide Fund for Nature recently reported that only 10% of countries have submitted their updated plans and another 33% have only updated their national targets.

 Targets without a plan are empty words.
 Governments must start treating this crisis as a crisis.
 Faster and better political and financial commitment is needed.

-The solutions exist, and science and conservation demonstrate we can restore nature.
+The solutions exist, and science and conservation demonstrate that we can restore nature.

 Firstly, we need bigger and better commitments.